 In an effort to get educated, I contacted both a top dermatologist and a celebrity esthetician for the full rundown, because two brains—and well-cared-for faces—are certainly better than one.
-Below you’ll see that Rachel Nazarian, MD, of Schweiger Dermatology Group and celebrity facialist Renée Rouleau had so many incredible insights that make the whole retinol situation a lot clearer.
+Below you’ll see that Rachel Nazarian, MD, of Schweiger Dermatology Group and celebrity facialist Renée Rouleau have so many incredible insights that make the whole retinol situation a lot clearer.

 What is retinol?